notSoTechnical/ROS/README.md

 --------------------------------------------------------------------------------------------------------------
 **SD Card initialization**

 The whole process takes 3 hours approximately.
-Wait until only **green** light is on in the Respberry Pi.
+Wait until only the **green** light is on in the Respberry Pi.

 --------------------------------------------------------------------------------------------------------------
 **Make your Duckiebot Move Tips: Be VERY patient**